markus1bauer/2023_danube_dike_experiment/markdown/model_check_persistence.md

 #### Histograms of statistics skew

+The dark line (computed from the observed data) should be in the center of the posterior predictive distribution.

 ``` r
 p1 <- bayesplot::ppc_stat(y, yrep1, binwidth = 0.001) + bayesplot::theme_default()
 p2 <- bayesplot::ppc_stat(y, yrep2, binwidth = 0.001) + bayesplot::theme_default()